taljuk01/learn-kubernetes-by-doing/README.md

 - A Pod contains one or more containers (not necessarily Docker containers), with shared storage and network resources.
 - A Pod is usually meant to run one application container inside of it (but you can run multiple containers inside one pod).
 - For example, in a worker node you could have one pod that runs a database app, and another pod that runs some python app.
-- Pods are ephemeral which means that they are not designed to run forever,so they can die very easily.
+- Pods are ephemeral which means that they are not designed to run forever, so they can die very easily.
-- I'ts recommended to have **no more than 110 pods per node** (checkout the [considerations for large clusters](https://kubernetes.io/docs/setup/best-practices/cluster-large/)).
+- It's recommended to have **no more than 110 pods per node** (check out the [considerations for large clusters](https://kubernetes.io/docs/setup/best-practices/cluster-large/)).

 ### 3.2.2 - Pods networking